 Dependent variables are changes from year t-1 to t weighted by total assets.
-RECAP\t/TA is the sum of recapitalizations during year t, divided by total assets at t-2.
-RECAP\t-1/TA is the sum of recapitalizations during year t-1, divided by total assets at t-2.
+RECAP_t/TA is the sum of recapitalizations during year t, divided by total assets at t-2.
+RECAP_t-1/TA is the sum of recapitalizations during year t-1, divided by total assets at t-2.
 STFALL/MVTA is the capital shortfall at t-2 divided by the market value of total assets at t-2.
-For definitions of other variables see Table 13 in the Appendix.
+For definitions of other variables see Table 14 in the Appendix.
 In parentheses are t-statistics based on Driscoll and Kraay (1998) standard errors, which are robust against heteroscedasticity, autocorrelation and cross-sectional dependence.
-Significance levels of 10%, 5%, and 1% are denoted by \, \\, \\\, respectively.
+Significance levels of 10%, 5%, and 1% are denoted by , , , respectively.

-&lt;sup>17 We perform regressions including leverage and capital ratios also with other dependent variables.
-Since leverage and capital ratios are almost never significant, we do not report these regressions.
+19 We perform regressions with leverage and capital ratios also with other dependent variables.
+Since leverage and capital ratios are almost never significant and the effects of recapitalizations are robust, we do not report these regressions.